victordibia/handtrack.js/README.md

 ## Handtrack.js

 > This wrapper is based on the [the coco-ssd tensorflowjs](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) sample.
-If you are interested in detecting/tracking any of the 90 classes in the coco dataset.
+Definitely check it out if you are interested in detecting/tracking any of the 90 classes in the coco dataset.

 Handtrack.js is a library for prototyping realtime hand detection (bounding box), directly in the browser.
 Underneath, it uses a trained convolutional neural network that provides bounding box predictions for the location of hands in an image.
 The convolutional neural network (ssdlite, mobilenetv2) is trained using the tensorflow object detection api ([see here](https://github.com/victordibia/handtracking/issues)).